How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 Remembering to ‘show, not tell’ draws your readers into the story and lets them experience things in your character’s shoes.

-This process also leaves room for interpretation and allows your readers to think for themselves!
+This process also leaves room for your readers to think for themselves!
 They can pick up clues from your writing and piece together the descriptions of emotions or senses.

 Now that you know what ‘show, not tell’ means and why it’s important, let’s go through the four things you need to do to ‘show, not tell’.